perpectualinventors/perpetualinventors.com/README.md

-Bipin Paul's Blog
+perpetualinventors.com
 ========

-The code for the [bipinpaul.com.np](http://www.bipinpaul.com.np) website.
+The code for the [perpetualinventors.com](http://www.perpetualinventors.com) website.